 1) edit /boot/loader.conf to load the vboxdrv kernel module at boot,

 # vi /boot/loader.conf ... vboxdrv_load="YES"

-Reboot the system to have the kernel module loaded.
+Reboot the system to load the kernel module (or load it manually).

 The user that VirtualBox runs as must be a member of the vboxusers group.
 For simplicity, I’ll run VirtualBox using my own username, although best practise would be to create a dedicated user.